davidm-m/advent-of-code-2022/readme.md

 Finally, run the puzzle scripts.
 These will output the puzzle solution in the query console.

+Starting some days in, scripts will have a `$TEST` variable at the top.
+Setting this to true switches to transforming a test input (for transform scripts) or running the solution on this test document (for puzzle scripts).

 ## Development
 While the query console has some hinting and autocompletion, it's a bit slow and not ideal for developing in.
 I use IntelliJ with the "XQuery Support + MarkLogic Debugger" plugin, which provides support for 1.0-ml XQuery language features.